-Reliant Sullivan’s sincerity and concern earns all the praise of Miss Ryan and the doctor for him.
+Reliant Sullivan’s sincerity and concern earn all the praise of Miss Ryan and the doctor for him.
 Again the poor boy sets off with a bottle to get the medicine from the dispensary situated at a distant place.
-On the way he comes across a cathedral.
-With complete devotion he prays for his mother’s quick recovery in his heart and makes up his mind to spend his only penny to light a candle in the church when he would finish his task.
-At dispensary he meets a little girl Dooley who has come to get medicine for her sister.
+On the way, he comes across a cathedral.
+With complete devotion, he prays for his mother’s quick recovery in his heart and makes up his mind to spend his only penny to light a candle in the church when he would finish his task.
+At the dispensary, he meets a little girl Dooley who has come to get medicine for her sister.
 The girl is very clever and talkative.
 Anguished Sullivan enjoys her company after going through such terrible times.
-On way back the innocent boy spends his penny on sweets which they both enjoyed.
+On the way back the innocent boy spends his penny on sweets which they both enjoyed.
 Dooly is a cunning girl.
 She incites Sullivan to taste the sweet cough syrup of his mother.
-Confused boy gives way to temptation.
+The confused boy gives way to temptation.
 Both of them relish it immensely.
 When the entire medicine is consumed confused Sullivan realizes his fault.
 He begins to panic and starts crying.
 Dooly misleads him to tell a lie that the cork fell out.

 Repentant Sullivan is full of remorse and guilt feeling.
 He fears that because of his negligence his mother would not get well.
 Panicked Sullivan prays the Virgin Mary to do some miracle to save his mother.
 He gets back home totally broken and shattered.
 Mother is alarmed to see him howl.
 She hugs and consoles him passionately.
 Truthful and honest Sullivan confesses his crime.
 The forgiving mother shrugs it off.
 The tired boy falls fast asleep under the intoxication of the medicine.
 With the grace of God, the miracle happens and Sullivan wakes up to find his mother smiling and recovering.